-The second masterpiece of the gallery, at the end of the corridor exhibiting Arab ceramics in room 4, is a refreshing antidote, and also quite modern looking: the white-marble, slanted-eyed bust of “Eleonora di Aragona,” by Francesco Laurana.
-The Dalmatian-born sculptor was in Sicily from 1466 to 1471, and he captured this likeness of Eleanor, daughter of King Ferdinand I of Naples, shortly before she married Ercole d’Este and became the duchess of Ferrara.
-Of the Sicilians, Antonello da Messina stands out, with an Annunciation (room 11).
-It is one of the two Annunciations he painted; the other is at the Bellomo museum in Siracusa.
-This one is probably the artist’s most famous work, and he completed it in 1476 while in Venice.
-He depicts the Virgin as an adolescent girl, sitting at a desk with a devotional book in front of her and clasping her cloak modestly to her chest.
-She raises her hand, seemingly to us viewers but probably to Gabriel, who has just delivered the news that she is to be the mother of the son of God, about which she looks remarkably serene.
-It is one of the most lovely and calming works anywhere.
+The second masterpiece of the gallery, in room 4, is a refreshing antidote, and also quite modern-looking: the white-marble, slanted-eyed bust of Eleonora di Aragona by Francesco Laurana, who captured this likeness of Eleanor, daughter of King Ferdinand I of Naples, shortly before she married Ercole d’Este in 1468 and became the duchess of Ferrara.
+In room 11, Antonello da Messina's “Annunciation” is probably the artist’s most famous work, completed in 1476 in Venice.
+He depicts the Virgin as an adolescent girl, sitting at a desk with a devotional book in front of her, clasping her cloak modestly to her chest.
+She raises her hand, seemingly to us viewers but probably to Gabriel, who has just delivered the news that she is to be the mother of the son of God.
+Considering that news, her expression is remarkably serene.
+It's one of the most lovely and calming works anywhere.